Catalog Advanced Search

 Who is eligible to take this training?

 Anyone can take this training.
-The AHCA Infection Preventionist Specialized Training does not require a particular healthcare license.
+The AHCA NCAL Infection Preventionist Specialized Training does not require a particular healthcare license.

-Please note, there are specific requirements for the individual(s) who will serve as Infection Preventionist(s).
-CMS requirements for a designated Infection Preventionist state:
+Please note, there are specific CMS requirements for the individual(s) who will serve as Infection Preventionist(s) in Skilled Nursing Center.
+While there are not currently any national requirements for assisted living facilities, states may establish specific requirements at some point.

 (1) Have primary professional training in nursing, medical technology, microbiology, epidemiology, or other related field;